classico-trad-ecletico/accouplement/fr_long.md

 >
 > The implicit tension between these two approaches flared
 > into a crisis in 1664, when Colbert assumed the post of
-> *surintendant des bâtiments* and turned his full attention
+> *surintendant des bâtiments* and turned his full attention to the
-> to the completion of the Louvre.[@gerbino:2010francois, p.
-50]
+> completion of the Louvre [@gerbino:2010francois, p.
+50].

 > His [Fréart's] influence can be seen, for example, in the
 > emphasis on the structural role of the free-standing column,